bhunt02/cosc-414-a4/a4_doc&gallery.md

 <tr>
 <td>

-* Implemented the functionality of the 2D version while turning into 3D
+* Bacteria are spherical cone-like segments that grow on the surface
-* Bacteria are dynamic ellipsoids that grow on the surface of the sphere
+* Retained lighting from last assignment position
-* Instead of creating static color difference, implemented lighting
+* Changed bacteria from ellipsoids to be more flat to fit assignment guidelines
 </td>
 </tr>
 <tr>